 It is true that at its Special Chiefs Assembly in December 2015, the Assembly of First Nations passed a resolution to oppose the Zibi project.
-It is even more important to note that of more than 200 Chiefs eligible to vote that day, only 12 gave their support to the motion; the rest either abstained or opposed it.
+While this national First Nations advocacy organization represents 634 communities and Chiefs, it is even more important to note that of more than 200 Chiefs eligible to vote that day, only 12 gave their support to the motion; the rest either abstained or opposed it.
 All of the other 36 motions that day, with one exception, were carried by a consensus of the Chiefs.
 In September 2015, Grand Chief Perry Bellegarde took this position in the press: The disagreement over the development is something that should be resolved among the Algonquin people.
 “This is Algonquin territory, we have to respect that.
 As a national chief, I am careful not to choose sides.”
 Source

 It is offensive and ironic to suggest that Zibi has “purchased” support.